Monday, April 6, 2009

 Saturday, April 4, 2009

-The title sequence for Doctor Doolittle, nominated for Best Picture of 1967, is quite charming with its animated animals presenting the names of the filmmakers.
-An alligator opens its mouth, for example, to reveal the identities of some of the crew members, and three birds "bring" the names of the supporting cast to a perch.
+The title sequence for Doctor Dolittle is quite charming with its animated animals presenting the names of the filmmakers.
+An alligator opens its mouth, for example, to reveal the source material (a series of novels by Hugh Lofting), and three birds "bring" the names of the supporting cast to a perch.
 After that, however, the charm is pretty much non-existent.
 This was an expensive musical flop when it opened, and it's often cited as an example of how easily Academy members could be persuaded by vigorous studio campaigns to nominate behemoths like this.
-Studios benefited from (and still do) Oscar nominations, so Doctor Doolittle received eight of them, shockingly winning two awards (Best Special Effects and Best Original Song for "Talk to the Animals").
+Studios benefited from (and still do) Oscar nominations, so Doctor Dolittle received eight of them, shockingly winning two awards (Best Special Effects and Best Original Song for "Talk to the Animals").

-The story concerns the good doctor (played by Rex Harrison as if he were exhausted from doing the 40th touring company of My Fair Lady), a veterinarian in 1850s England, Puddleby-on-the-Marsh, to be specific.
-No one understands him and his affection for animals, well, no one human except for his friend Matthew Mugg (Anthony Newley), who delivers fish to women in the town.
-Certainly, the magistrate, aptly named General Bellowes (played by Peter Bull as if either his last name or the character's last name is a stage direction), doesn't understand why Doolittle would put glasses on a horse so it could see better or try to preserve a fox from the brutality of the hunt after its mate has been slaughtered.
+The story concerns the good doctor (played by Rex Harrison as if he were exhausted from doing the 400th touring company of My Fair Lady), a veterinarian in 1850s England, Puddleby-on-the-Marsh, to be specific.
+No one understands him and his affection for animals, well, no one human except for his friend Matthew Mugg (Anthony Newley), who delivers fish to women in the town for their cats and dogs to eat.
+Certainly, the magistrate, aptly named General Bellowes (played by Peter Bull as if either his last name or the character's last name is a stage direction), doesn't understand why Dolittle would put glasses on a horse so it could see better or try to preserve a fox from the brutality of the hunt after its mate has been slaughtered.

-The magistrate's neice, though, Emma Fairfax (Samantha Egger), is another story.
-Initially, she too despises Doolittle because of the way he treats her uncle.
-Gradually, of course, she starts to understand the depth of his concern for the animals he treats, and despite a number of initial hints that she and Matthew are falling in love, she instead chooses the (far, far) older man to be her love interest.
+The magistrate's niece, though, Emma Fairfax (Samantha Egger), is another story.
+Initially, she too despises Dolittle because of the way he treats her uncle.
+Gradually, of course, she starts to understand the depth of his concern for the animals he treats, and despite a number of initial hints that she and Matthew are falling in love, she instead chooses the older (far, far older) man to be her love interest.
 He, naturally, is oblivious to her charms, even going so far as to sing a song entitled "I Think I Like You," a virtual rehash of the sentiments in "I've Grown Accustomed to Her Face" from Harrison's earlier stage and film success.
-Why she doesn't stick with Matthew and leave Doolittle to his animals is a mystery the film never bothers to address.
+Why she doesn't stick with Matthew and leave Dolittle to his animals is a mystery the film never bothers to address.

-I should mention that before Doolittle romances Emma (who is repeated called "Fred" by Newley's Matthew for reasons that are just too silly), he sings a love song to a seal ("When I Look in Your Eyes").
+I should mention that before Dolittle romances Emma (who is repeated called "Fred" by Newley's Matthew for reasons that are just too silly), he sings a love song to a seal ("When I Look in Your Eyes").
 The seal, you see, needs to be rescued from a circus so that she can be reunited with her husband who's at the North Pole, which hasn't even been discovered yet by mankind.
-Doolittle knows about the seal's dilemma because he's been raising money by allowing the circus to display a rare animal called a Pushme-Pullyu, a sort of llama with heads at both ends.
-A friend of his in Tibet has sent him the Pushme-Pullyu because the friend knows that Doolittle wants to go in search of the Great Pink Sea Snail and needs to buy a boat for the journey.
+Dolittle knows about the seal's dilemma because he's been raising money by allowing the circus to display a rare animal called a Pushme-Pullyu, a sort of llama with heads at both ends.
+A friend of his in Tibet has sent him the Pushme-Pullyu because the friend knows that Dolittle wants to go in search of the Great Pink Sea Snail and needs to buy a boat for the journey.
+No, that’s not a convoluted plot for a children’s movie at all.

-All of this is possible because Doolittle has the ability to understand all kinds of animals, thanks to help of a parrot named Miss Polynesia (or something to that effect).
-We learn about this from an oddly choreographed number to "Talk to the Animals" (which beat out "The Look of Love" from Casino Royale and "The Bare Necessities" from The Jungle Book for the Best Song Oscar--appalling).
+All of these plot machinations are possible because Dolittle has the ability to understand all kinds of animals, thanks to help of a parrot named Miss Polynesia (or something to that effect), who is almost 200 years old and speaks about 2000 animal languages.
+We learn about this from an oddly choreographed number to "Talk to the Animals" (which beat out "The Look of Love" from Casino Royale and "The Bare Necessities" from The Jungle Book for the Best Song Oscar—appalling).
 And, throughout the film, Harrison has to interact with all kinds of animals in order to translate for the rest of us.
+It must have been quite a feat to train and keep an eye on all of the various creatures who appear throughout the film.

 As an aside, I do think this movie is interesting as one of the earliest defenses of animal protection and animal rights.
-Doolittle explains (in song, no less) why he is a vegetarian (something like "one shouldn't eat his friends").
+Dolittle explains (in song, no less) why he is a vegetarian (something like "one shouldn't eat his friends").
 And he stands opposed to fox hunting, an English tradition that has been the subject of a great deal of controversy over its cruelty to the foxes, which are hunted for their fur.
 Those sentiments wouldn't be out of place even today.
+Of course, he does still participate in the training of animals for the circus, so he’s not perfect… and he does have a taste now and them for meat.

 Still, there are far too many false steps in this movie to consider it one of the year's best of 1967 or any other year.
 The Pushme-Pullyu and the Giant Pink Sea Snail look too fake even to be campy (although they look brilliant compared to the octopus that looks like it stepped out of an Ed Wood film).
 Most of the music is pretty mundane as well, despite having been penned by Leslie Bricusse.
 Harrison seems to be having an awful time, and Newley keeps getting saddled with having to ask such odd questions as "What can you hope to get out of a conversation with a goldfish?"
 Presumably, that dialogue was meant to be funny in 1967, but I doubt it worked.
 Don't even get me started on the pacing of this film, as it takes almost two-and-a-half hours to unspool.
 I can't imagine many children sitting still for that long unless a lot more action takes place.

-Oscar Wins: Special Effects and Original Song ("Talk to the Animals")
+Oscar Wins: Best Special Effects and Best Song ("Talk to the Animals")

-Other Oscar Nominations: Picture, Art Direction, Cinematography, Film Editing, Original Music Score, Music Score (Adaptation or Treatment), and Sound
+Other Oscar Nominations: Best Picture, Best Art Direction, Best Cinematography, Best Film Editing, Best Original Music Score, Best Original Song Score or Adaptation Score, and Best Sound